Amenemhat IV: Reign

-Amenemhat IV first came to power as a junior coregent of his predecessor Amenemhat III, whose reign marks the apex of the Middle Kingdom period.
-The coregency is well attested by numerous monuments and artefacts where the names of the two kings parallel each other.
-The length of this coregency is uncertain; it could have lasted from one to seven years, although most scholars believe it was only two years long.
 The Turin Canon, a king list redacted during the early Ramesside period, records Amenemhat IV on Column 6, Row 1, and credits him with a reign of 9 years, 3 months and 27 days.
 Amenemhat IV is also recorded on Entry 65 of the Abydos King List and Entry 38 of the Saqqara Tablet, both of which date to the New Kingdom.

 In spite of the Turin canon, the duration of Amenemhat IV's reign is uncertain.
-It was given as eight years under the name Ammenemes in Manetho's Aegyptiaca.
+It was given as eight years under the name Ammenemēs in Africanus' epitome of Manetho's Aegyptiaca.
 In any case, Amenemhat IV's rule seems to have been peaceful and uneventful.
 Amenemhat IV is well attested by contemporary artefacts, including a number of scarab- and cylinder-seals.

+Coregency

+Amenemhat IV first came to power as a junior coregent of his predecessor Amenemhat III, whose reign marks the apex of the Middle Kingdom period.
+The coregency is well attested by numerous monuments and artefacts where the names of the two kings parallel each other.
+The length of this coregency is uncertain; it could have lasted from one to seven years, although most scholars believe it was only two years long.

-Expeditions and foreign relations
+Expeditions

+The Sinai

 Four expeditions to the turquoise mines of Serabit el-Khadim in the Sinai are dated to his reign by in-situ inscriptions.
 The latest took place in his ninth year on the throne and could be the last expedition of the Middle Kingdom, since the next inscription dates to Ahmose I's reign, some 200 years later.

+Wadi el-Hudi

-In his 2nd regnal year, Amenemhat IV sent another expedition to mine amethyst in the Wadi el-Hudi in southern Egypt.
+In Year 2 of Amenemhat IV an expedition was sent to mine amethyst in the Wadi el-Hudi in southern Egypt.
 The leader of the expedition was the assistant treasurer Sahathor.

-Farther south, three nilometer records are known from Kumna in Nubia that are explicitly dated to regnal years 5, 6, and 7, showing that Egyptian presence in the region was maintained during his lifetime.
+Byblos

 During his reign, important trade relations must have existed with the city of Byblos on the coast of modern-day Lebanon, where an obsidian and gold chest as well as a jar lid bearing Amenemhat IV's name have been found.
 A gold plaque showing Amenemhat IV offering to a deity may also originate there.

+Mersa Gawasis

 In 2010, a report on continuing excavations at Wadi Gawasis on the Red Sea coast notes the finding of two wooden chests and an ostracon inscribed with a hieratic text mentioning an expedition to the fabled Land of Punt in regnal year 8 of Amenemhat IV, under the direction of the royal scribe Djedy.
 Two fragments of a stela depicting Amenemhat IV and dating to his regnal year 7 were found at Berenice on the Red Sea.

+Nilometer

+In Nubia, three nilometer records are known from Kumna that are explicitly dated to regnal years 5, 6, and 7, showing that Egyptian presence in the region was maintained during his lifetime.